CopernicaMarketingSoftware/Documentation/Yothalot/tuning.md

 if your writer make a connection to a database, you probably don't want a full Yothalot cluster of 1000 CPU's all connect to the same database at the same time.
-In such a setup you can set the *maxwriter* setting to four, ensuring that there will at most be four writers running at the same time, and your database does not get overloaded.
+In such a setup you can set the *maxwriter* setting to four, ensuring that there will at most be four writers running at the same time during the writer phase, and your database does not get overloaded.
 The *maxmappers* can be used in a similar fashion to limit the number of mappers that may run.

 A special word of warning about the *maxreducer* setting.
 During all phases of the mapreduce algorithm (the mapping, the reducing and the writing) values are